UNITED STATES BANKRUPTCY COURT

 Local Rule 9021-1(c) and 9022-1.

-described in Telephonic Appearance Policy.
+5. Telephonic Hearings.
 Judge Novack encourages counsel to appear

 telephonically when appropriate because of the savings in time and cost.